bhishmaRlx/AdminLTE_CakePHP/README.md

 # AdminLTE_CakePHP

-Its an attempt to integrate most famous admin control panel/template ADminLTE with cakePHP a PHP framework.
+Its an attempt to integrate most famous admin control panel/template ADminLTE with cakePHP a MVC framework for php.

 Steps to SETEP this AdminLTE_CakePHP: